Immunisations: Teenagers

 In Scotland, teenage booster vaccines are routinely offered to pupils in S3, predominantly through a school-based programme.
 Pupils who miss the routine teenage booster immunisation sessions in S3 are offered the vaccines in S4.
 Teenagers who are not fully immunised may also be offered the vaccines in their fifth year and sixth year of secondary school (S5 and S6).

-Teenagers are also offered vaccination against the human papilloma virus (HPV).
-Coverage rates are reported for males and females in their first, second and third year of secondary school (S1, S2 and S3), and for females in their fourth year of secondary school (S4) in 2021/22.
+Teenagers are also offered a single vaccination against the human papilloma virus (HPV) ) (prior to school year 2022/23 two doses were offered).
+Coverage rates are reported for males and females in their first, second, third and fourth year of secondary school (S1, S2 S3 and S4) in 2022/23.

-Further information and a complete list of the teenager immunisation statistics are available from the Public Health Scotland website, and includes data by NHS Board of school and Local Authority of residence.
+Datasets for analysts are also available on the teenager immunisations from the Public Health Scotland website Datasets - Scottish Health and Social Care Open Data (nhs.scot) and includes data by NHS Board of school and Local Authority of residence.

-Information on the incidence of theses viruses/diseases are available on the Public Health Scotland website.
+Information on the incidence of theses viruses/diseases are available on the infectious diseases section of the Public Health Scotland website.

 Immunisations: Inequalities in uptake for teenagers